LIBERTY

 defendants in contemporary tax cases prosecuted pursuant to §§ 7201, 7202,

-and suggested to their court the legal requirement is outside of Chapter 75.
+…” and suggested to their court the legal requirement is outside of

+Chapter 75.
 The position has not been persuasive in their courts.
-It is conceded many
+It is

-appellate court opinions include a declaration that defendants in various cases
+conceded many appellate court opinions include a declaration that defendants

-with that citation.
-It is submitted the statements are technically imprecise,
+indictment is valid with that citation.
+It is submitted the statements are

-legally inaccurate, inconsistent with Supreme Court adjudication, and in
+technically imprecise, legally inaccurate, inconsistent with Supreme Court

 Undoubtedly